- Academic Advisors

 - You must enroll in any graduate level ME class (check with advisor) or above in your discipline of interest to graduate with honors research distinction.

-- You must defend your undergraduate thesis by the 11th week of your semester of graduation in front of a committee of at least 2 faculty members, including your advisor.
+- You must defend your undergraduate thesis at least five Fridays before commencement in front of a committee of at least 2 faculty members, including your advisor.

-- You must write an undergraduate thesis which is uploaded electronically to the Knowledge Bank by the 12th week of your graduating semester.
+- You must write an undergraduate thesis and upload it electronically to the Knowledge Bank at least four Fridays before commencement.

 Practical Steps for Participating: